kyma-project/kyma/docs/helm-broker/docs/03-01-create-bundles.md

 ```
 sample-bundle/
   ├── meta.yaml                             # [REQUIRED] A file which contains metadata information about this bundle
-  ├── chart/                                # [REQUIRED] A directory which contains a Helm chart that installs your Kubernetes
+  ├── chart/                                # [REQUIRED] A directory which contains a Helm chart that installs your Kubernetes resources
   │    └── {chart-name}/                    # [REQUIRED] A Helm chart directory
   │         └── ....                        # [REQUIRED] Helm chart files
   └── plans/                                # [REQUIRED] A directory which contains the possible plans for an installed chart
        ├── example-enterprise               # [REQUIRED] A directory which contains files for a specific plan
        │   ├── meta.yaml                    # [REQUIRED] A file which contains metadata information about this plan
-       │   ├── bind.yaml                    # A file which contains information required to bind a given plan
+       │   ├── bind.yaml                    # A file which contains information required to bind this plan
        │   ├── create-instance-schema.json  # JSON schema definitions for creating a ServiceInstance
        │   ├── bind-instance-schema.json    # JSON schema definitions for binding a ServiceInstance
        │   ├── update-instance-schema.json  # JSON schema definitions for updating a ServiceInstance